danmarkmann/danmarkmann/README.md

 # Daniel Markmann
 Hello!
 I'm a Software Engineer and passionate about AI development and usage.
-I created this GitHub account to showcase my projects, collaborate with other developers, and most importantly learn new things.

 ## Skills
 Here are some of the technologies and tools I'm familiar with: